sszczep/chrome-extension-webpack/README.md

 The `static` directory includes all the files to be copied over to the final build.
 It consists of `manifest.json` defining our extension, `.html` pages and icon set.

 The `test` directory contains your tests.
-Some basic ones that test the interaction with the chrome storage API have already been implemented to get you started.
-You can run the test suite using `npm test`.
-Testing the chrome API is especially interesting, as it is not available in the test environment.
-To get around this, you can use the `sinon-chrome` package to mock the API, some examples of this can be found in `test/setup.js`.
+See the dedicated section below for some more information on this topic.

 ### Pages